Our Long-Term Care Planning Attorneys Can Help Find a Solution

 The Time to Start Long-Term Care Planning is Now

 According to the AARP, more than 50% of senior Americans will need some type of long term care.
 If you haven’t yet thought seriously about the possible need for long-term care, now is the time to start.
 You already know that the costs associated with long-term care are considerable, to say the least, but you may not know that there are different options available to help you afford the care needed without becoming a burden to your children or depleting the savings you have worked a lifetime to accumulate.
 Our Maryland long-term care planning attorneys can help you figure out the right solutions for your particular needs.

 Hold on to Your Money with Capital Preservation Strategies

 For many people, adequate long-term health care, including assisted living or skilled nursing care, is simply not affordable without government assistance.
 Although Medicare does not cover long term care, Medicaid does.
+Estate planning is far different than Long Term or Medicaid Planning.
 Frame & Frame can help you qualify for Medicaid assistance without exhausting your assets before you become Medicaid-eligible.

 Consider Long-Term Care Insurance by the Age of 55

 Long term care insurance can be an excellent tool as part of your overall strategy.
 The younger and healthier you are when you purchase insurance, the more affordable your premiums will be.
 Your payout may also grow over time, so the sooner you decide to make the purchase, the better.
 However, long-term care insurance is not for everybody.
 There are many factors that go into the decision of whether to purchase long-term care insurance, and if so, how much to buy.
 As part of the overall estate planning we prepare with you, we will make sure you understand long-term care insurance and the role it may play in your long-term care planning.